Our Vision

 - publicizing key human rights settlements that have the potential to effect broader change across Canada

-- working with the Federal Housing Advocate to drive meaningful action and human-rights based solutions to housing need and homelessness in Canada
+- supporting the Federal Housing Advocate in driving meaningful action and recommending human-rights based solutions to housing need and homelessness in Canada

-- take steps to increase representation across Canada’s workplaces for women, Indigenous peoples, racialized people and people with disabilities through the Employment Equity Act
+- under the Employment Equity Act, auditing federally regulated employers to ensure they are taking steps to increase representation across Canada’s workplaces for women, Indigenous peoples, racialized people and people with disabilities

-- We refer complaints to the Canadian Human Rights Tribunal when the issues are systemic in nature.
+- referring complaints to the independent Canadian Human Rights Tribunal when the Commissioners determine further inquiry is warranted

-- We represent the public interest in certain cases that go before the Tribunal and the courts.
+- representing the public interest in certain cases that go before the Canadian Human Rights Tribunal and Canada’s courts